Braves vs. Orioles Player Props Betting Odds

 |1

-- Ryan Mountcastle has 34 hits with nine doubles, eight home runs, five walks and 26 RBI.
-He's also stolen two bases.
+- Adley Rutschman has 35 hits with five doubles, four home runs, 28 walks and 18 RBI.

 |Opponent